 Remove as much as you can from countertops, things like toothbrushes, soap dispensers, and tissue boxes.
 At the very least move them to the very end of the counter by the door.
 If the bathroom has a separate water closet, put things where they can’t be seen from the main door such as atop the toilet tank or in the bathtub.
 Check with your Realtor® on whether or not they want your throw rugs in the pictures or if it’s time to buy new ones.
 Remove shower items that can be seen, too, or at least put them where they can’t be seen in the bathtub.

 Kitchens help sell homes.
 Remove anything from the counter that distracts such as rolls of paper towels, the dish drainer, or a bottle of dish soap.
-Some color such as cookbooks and small decorations are okay.
+Some colors such as cookbooks and small decorations are okay.
 We can move things around to hide them as needed, but you can’t do that during a showing.
 Remove any dish towels, dirty dishes, or other clutter.
 Make sure the hood lights all work.
 Your blender and mixer and toaster probably aren’t part of the home’s price, so those should be removed, too.

 If it’s like my office, you may be tempted to just close the door.
 However, if that’s not an option, get a box and put all paperwork and desk items in it to move out of sight.
 Try to cluster cables together neatly.